 - Kennedy will follow up with Senator Daines on potential repeal of telemedicine provisions for chemical abortions.

-- The FDA's review timeline remains unclear, but it is a top priority for the agency.
+- FDA's review timeline remains unspecified, but it is a top priority amid rising scrutiny of mifepristone.